aws-samples/aws-marketplace-vendor-insights/README.md

 ## **Contact us**

-For any question or issues you may face when executing these steps, please reach out to us at [vendor-insights-support@amazon.com](mailto:vendor-insights-support@amazon.com).
+For any question or issues you may face when executing these steps, please visit the [AWS Marketplace seller support page](http://aws.amazon.com/marketplace/management/contact-us/?category=listing&details=Hello%20AWS%20Marketplace%20Operations%20Team%2C%0A%0AI%20want%20to%20add%20security%20profile%20for%20product%20id%3A%20%3CProductId%3E%0A%0AThanks&marketplace=commercial&subCategory=update).

 ## Appendix